cartant/rxjs-marbles/README.md

 ## Usage with Jasmine and Mocha

-Instead of passing your test function directly to `it`, pass it to the library's `marbles` function, like so:
+Instead of passing your test function directly to `it`, pass it to the library's `marbles` function, like this:

 ```ts
 import { marbles } from "rxjs-marbles";